SWMFsoftware/SWMF/README.md

 make PDF
 ```

 in the SWMF directory.
-The manuals will be in the doc/ directory.
+The manuals will be in the doc/ directories.

 Cleaning the documentation